-QB Confidence Index: How NFL teams feel about their depth
+QB Confidence Index: How every NFL team feels about their depth

 14. Washington

 The contract extension Washington gave Alex Smith after acquiring him from the Chiefs shows more confidence than they were ever willing to show in Cousins.
 Smith is a reliable 34-year-old veteran who doesn't turn the ball over and just had the best statistical season of his career.
 He may not register high on the excitement meter, but you can feel confident in what you have in him.
-Colt McCoy and Kevin Hogan as backups don't do anything to push the ranking higher.
+Backups Colt McCoy and Kevin Hogan don't do anything to push the ranking higher.

 15. Oakland Raiders

 Derek Carr's numbers dropped across the board from his stellar 2016 season, so the Raiders changed ... well, basically everything around him.
 New coaching staff, overhauled wide receiver corps, personnel changes on defense, an influx of 30-somethings all over the roster.
 Can Jon Gruden get Carr back to playing the way he did two years ago?
 If so, the confidence meter will spike back up in a hurry.
 EJ Manuel and Connor Cook are the backups, each with some modicum of NFL experience.
-But Carr is only 27, so the bulk of the confidence index in Oakland rests with him.
+But Carr is only 27, so the bulk of the confidence in Oakland rests with him.

 16. Tennessee Titans

 Marcus Mariota, like Carr, is another young quarterback who declined instead of moving forward in 2017.
-We give Tennessee the slightest edge over the next team on this list because of the playoff experience Mariota got last year.
+We give Tennessee the slightest edge over the next team on this list because of the playoff experience Mariota got last season.
 He needs to show he can stay healthy, and it would help the Titans' position on this list if Mariota and Corey Davis found a way to click in 2018.
 Blaine Gabbert sits there as yet another backup who we know can step in and manage an NFL game if need be.

 17. Tampa Bay Buccaneers

 Add Jameis Winston to the list of dudes we thought would take a big leap forward in 2017 and didn't.
 Winston was hurt, and when he came back (into a lost season) he played about as well as any quarterback in the league did down the stretch.
-Tampa Bay is surely confident they have their guy, and they kept the coaching staff intact around him even after a disappointing season for the team.
+Tampa Bay is surely confident it has its guy, and it kept the coaching staff intact around him even after a disappointing season.
 Ryan Fitzpatrick returns for another year as the backup, and he's one of many in the building who speak highly of Winston as a leader.

 18. Cincinnati Bengals

 Here's where we get into the distinction we made in the intro to this column.
 The teams that follow Cincinnati on this list surely feel more excited about the prospects of their QB situation than the Bengals do.
-But Andy Dalton is more proven as a starter than the guys who start for those teams, and the three years prior to 2017 saw him complete 64.9 percent of his passes.
+But Andy Dalton is more proven as a starter than the guys who start for those teams, and in the three years prior to 2017, he completed 64.9 percent of his passes.
 His 2017 decline is troubling, but a midseason offensive coordinator change is never easy.
 If he doesn't bounce back, Cincinnati slides down this list and could find itself moving on from Dalton before long.
 AJ McCarron's departure also leaves the backup situation shaky, as it's now in the hands of Matt Barkley or Jeff Driskel.

 19. Los Angeles Rams

 A year ago, Sean McVay and the Rams' new coaching staff weren't sure what they had in Jared Goff.
 They feel much more confident now, though obviously they gave Goff a lot of help last year and will work to help him advance more on his own in 2018 and beyond.
-The No. 1 overall pick from the 2016 draft at least looks like one at this point, and the Rams can hope that he continues to build on his successful 2017.
+The 2016 No. 1 overall pick at least looks like one at this point, and the Rams can hope that he continues to build on his successful 2017.
 Sean Mannion and Brandon Allen are the backups at this point.

 20. Houston Texans